 Going back another year

 - There is no need to renew your registration for your motorcycle before you go back overseas to ride it.
 The police overseas do not care that you are not paying your home country this tax.
 So all you need is to get your Green Card insurance for the countries you wish to ride in.
+Be sure you carry proof that you own the motorcycle (bill of sale, or title, or registration paper that is expired, depending on what you have).

 - Arrange for your battery to be recharged, or arrange for the purchase of a new battery.
 Arrange for oil to be filled in your bike.